acsnevesgit/MyProjects/README.md

 ---

+## 🧪🧠 Re@ct-L@b
+<p align="justify">Re@ct-L@b is a repo for experimenting around, mainly with React components that have different functions.
+Some are completely made from scratch; Some are inspired in other projects and/or build with the help of npm.
+The idea is to both let me practice and also to create reusable custom components, which I can later use in future projects.</p>

+<p align="justify">This repo is public, check it here: https://github.com/acsnevesgit/react-lab.git</p>

+---

+## 💬🔥 React Firebase-Chat
+<p align="justify">React Firebase-Chat is a chat or messaging app build with the help of Firebase, which is a Backend-as-a-Service (BaaS) owned by Google.
+Firebase has extensive features for building, hosting and managing apps but (at this point) I am mainly using it for user Authentication, file Storage and as a Database.</p>

+<p align="justify">This repo is public, check it here: https://github.com/acsnevesgit/firebase-chat.git</p>

+---

 ## 🎞️🎥 My Youtube Video Player
 <p align="justify"> My Youtube Video Player is a full-stack web application created using the PERN stack.
 Combining several technologies the user can perform CRUD operations.
 The application has features that allow the user to search for, select and display videos from YouTube.
 Additionaly, if the user creates or has an account and is logged in, a personalized video database can be created and videos can be added to/deleted from a favorites list.
 If the video search word is covid-related, the user will receive an additional button near the video with a link that opens a modal - `Book Covid vaccine`.
 If clicked, information for a vaccine shot (through an API) near the user is displayed.</p>